 This list includes established companies with long and steady dividend growth records that will be more suitable for many investors compared to the higher-risk pure plays.

-Among those stocks with indirect exposure AbbVie, Altria, and Molson Coors all look attractively priced.
-These companies provide above-average income yields on top of that, while giving investors the ability to benefit from growth in the marijuana industry without taking on a lot of risk.
+Among those stocks with indirect exposure, there are several ones that are reasonably to attractively priced and that offer an above-average dividend yield on top of that.
+These companies give investors the ability to benefit from future growth opportunities in the marijuana industry without taking on a lot of risk.

 That said, investors should not blindly jump into this industry based solely on the market potential.
 Many of the companies in this industry are not profitable, and may never reach profitability.
 As a result, investing in marijuana stocks is fraught with risk.
 It is not guaranteed that all major marijuana companies (some of which are valued at several billion dollars) will grow into their valuations in a reasonable amount of time.

 Investors should take a close look at all relevant data points before making any decisions, especially in a higher-risk environment such as the marijuana industry.
-Choosing lower-risk stocks which allow for some indirect exposure to the industry could be an opportune move for investors, especially for those that desire dividend income from their stock holdings.
+Choosing lower-risk stocks which allow for some indirect exposure to the industry could be an opportune move for investors, especially for those that desire regular and reliable dividend income from their stock holdings.